Stacy’s Lounge on The Miracle Mile — 1950

-Currently at this address (though in a newer building) is the Nicholson-Hardie Nursery & Garden Center; the location on a map is here.
+Currently at the old Stacy’s Lounge address (though in a newer building) is the Nicholson-Hardie Nursery & Garden Center; the location on a map is here.

 You might even say that Stacy’s Lounge has got it going on.
 Do you have this song going through your head like I do?
 That’s going to be hard to get out of there.